solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 `DefineMetric()` has four arguments:
 - metric name,
 - unit (used by AppOptics front-end),
-- indication if metric is default (see: `example task` **TODO**link)
+- indication if metric is default (see: [Example task](https://github.com/librato/snap-plugin-lib-go/tree/ao-12231-tutorial/tutorial/05-tools#printing-example-task-file))
 - metric description (used by AppOptics front-end)

-There are two major adventages of providing this list:
+There are two major advantages of providing this list:
-1. user can obtain accurate default task, by running `./04-metrics -print-example-task` command **TODO**output
+1. user can obtain accurate default task (see: [Example task](https://github.com/librato/snap-plugin-lib-go/tree/ao-12231-tutorial/tutorial/05-tools#printing-example-task-file))
 2. additional validation when metrics are calculated - user can't add metric which was not defined

 Try to add following code at the end of `Collect()` metric: